-Bank of England governor defends rate hike to stop lasting price rises
+Bank of England governor defends rate hike ahead of looming recession

 By Becky Morton